samcday/linux/README.md

 ## How arkify works

-When you execute arkify for the first time, it will do the following things if your current branch is called 'master' based on Linux 'mainline':
+When you execute arkify for the first time, it will do the following things if your current branch is called 'master' and based on Linux 'mainline':

 * Add [gitlab.com/knurd42/linux.git](https://gitlab.com/knurd42/linux.git) as a
   new remote 'arkify'.